life0fy-sh/MachineLearning/03 Day/p4n_employee.md

-#### fictional dataset named `p4n_employee` that contains information about employees in a company.
+#### Fictional dataset named `p4n_employee` that contains information about employees in a company.
 We'll include features like age, department, years at the company, and salary to predict whether an employee is likely to leave the company.

 ## Creating the Dataset